bigfix/developer.bigfix.com/site/reference/types/bes-computer.md

 # relevant &lt;bes fixlet&gt; of &lt;bes computer&gt;

-Returns `True` if the given Fixlet message is relevant on the specified computer.
+Returns `True` if the given fixlet is relevant on the specified computer.

 # relevant fixlet of &lt;bes computer&gt;